brandur/sorg/content/articles/idempotency-keys.md

 that's set by the transaction that committed before it (`started`, `ride_created`, and `charge_created`).

-!fig src="/assets/images/idempotency-keys/atomic-phases.svg" caption="API request to Rocket Rides broken into foreign state mutations and atomic phases."
+{{Figure "API request to Rocket Rides broken into foreign state mutations and atomic phases."
+(NewImgSrcAndAlt "/assets/images/idempotency-keys/atomic-phases.svg" "API request to Rocket Rides broken into foreign state mutations and atomic phases.")}}

 ### Atomic phase implementation (#atomic-phase-implementation)